 PhD Criminology: Admission 2025, Eligibility, Entrance Exam, Salary, Career Scope

-PhD Criminology graduates have the opportunity to find career opportunities in Research Institutes, Educational Institutes, Law Enforcement, and Government Agencies etc. PhD Criminology students can be employed as University Professor/ Lecturer, Research Analyst, Cyber Crime Investigator, Forensic Analyst, etc. The average starting salary package of a PhD Criminology fresher is INR 5 LPA to INR 10 LPA.
+PhD Criminology graduates have the opportunity to find career opportunities in Research Institutes, Educational Institutes, Law Enforcement, and Government Agencies etc. PhD Criminology students can be employed as University Professor/ Lecturer, Research Analyst, Cyber Crime Investigator, Forensic Analyst, etc. The average starting salary package of a Doctorate of Philosophy in Criminology fresher is INR 5 LPA to 10 LPA.

 Table of Contents